 Lunch and Learn Free Lectures

-Save the date!
-You won't want to miss any of our dynamic speakers and the opportunity to learn about Maryland's past at our popular lunchtime series.
+Save these dates in 2020!
+You won't want to miss any of our dynamic speakers or documentaries and the opportunity to learn about Maryland's past at our popular lunchtime series.
 All events start at 12 Noon.
 Check our upcoming events page as we get closer to each event listed below for more details about each free event.
 Remember to contact Emily Oland Squires by phone or email to RSVP for this free series at email@example.com or 410-260-6443.

 As a note, we ask you to bring your own bag lunch and a photo ID for entry into the Archives.
 We look forward to seeing you soon!

 Stolen: Five Free Black Boys Kidnapped into Slavery

 Join us for the first brown bag Lunch of Learn program of

 the new year.
 Professor Richard Bell from the University of

 Maryland History Department will discuss his new book,

 Stolen: Five Free Boys Kidnapped into Slavery and their